Skip to content

 Motivation

-Beliefs, motives, ambitions
+Beliefs, drives, ambitions

 Self-image

-Identity matrix
+Identity Matrix

 Identity more than core values

-Positioning the outside view
+Positioning the view from outside

-The self-image as a guideline
+The self-image as a guide

 The match between idea and need

-Intuition as a counsellor
+Intuition as a counselor

 Identity and growth process